-9 MRIP-FES collects data in six 2-month waves (wave 1: January and February; wave 2: March and April; and so on), with preliminary landings estimates from those waves available beginning 45 days after the end of that wave.
+&lt;sup>10 MRIP-FES collects data in six 2-month waves (wave 1: January and February; wave 2: March and April; and so on), with preliminary landings estimates from those waves available beginning 45 days after the end of that wave.

 Alternative 3 meets the same need as Alternative 1, but also provides a higher probability that improved access occurs due to fishing only being open one month in the fall and one month in the spring.
 Although uncertainty surrounds future estimates of landings because of possible effort shifting, there has been an historic trend of lower landings occurring later in the fall.
 Based on average historical landings in September, some fish are expected to be available for harvest in May.
-However, like Alternative 1, Alternative 3 does not prohibit harvest of greater amberjack during at least a portion of the spawning season (Beasley 1993).
-While Alternative 3 potentially address a spatiotemporal management goal of regional access (fall season [desirable for the western Gulf] and a spring season [desirable in the eastern Gulf]), it may not be best for recovering the stock.
+However, like Alternative 1, Alternative 3 does not prohibit harvest of greater amberjack during at least a portion of the spawning season (see Section 3.2).
+While Alternative 3 addresses a spatiotemporal management goal of regional access (fall season [desirable for the western Gulf] and a spring season [desirable in the eastern Gulf]), it may not be best for recovering the stock.
+Additionally, Alternative 3 is not projected to result in as many days open as Preferred Alternative 2.

 Overall, Alternative 1 results in the fewest open fishing days.
 Preferred Alternative 2 and Alternative 3 both result in a similar number of open fishing days and address the need to extend the season duration and allow for harvest of a species when others are closed.
 However, only Alternative 3 addresses the original fishing season need to allow the opportunity for improved regional access.
-Conversely, only Preferred Alternative 2 protects the stock during spawning.
+Conversely, only Preferred Alternative 2 protects the stock during spawning while also allowing for the longest projected fishing days open.